vmware-archive/streaming-runtimes/docs/streaming-runtime-overview.md

 Every Processor can have zero or more input and output Streams specified either via `spec.inputs`/`spec.outputs` fields or by using different conventions, for example the FSQL processor type uses in-SQL placeholders as references.

+The `type: SRP` instructs the SR to use its built-in general purpose processor implementation.

 The collection of `Processors` and `Streams` come together at runtime to constitute streaming `data pipelines`:

 ![Streaming Runtime Arch Overview Flow](sr-deployment-pipeline.svg)